Bystander effect: Emergency versus non-emergency situations

 Once a situation has been noticed, a bystander may be encouraged to intervene if they interpret the incident as an emergency.
 According to the principle of social influence, bystanders monitor the reactions of other people in an emergency situation to see if others think that it is necessary to intervene.
 If it is determined that others are not reacting to the situation, bystanders will interpret the situation as not an emergency and will not intervene.
 This is an example of pluralistic ignorance or social proof.
 Referring to the smoke experiment, even though students in the groups had clearly noticed the smoke which had become so thick that it was obscuring their vision, irritating their eyes or causing them to cough, they were still unlikely to report it.
-Only one participant in the group condition reported the smoke within the first four minutes, and by the end of the experiment, no-one from five of eight groups had reported the smoke at all.
-In the groups that did not report the smoke, the interpretations of its cause, and the likelihood that it was genuinely threatening was also less serious, with no-one suggesting fire as a possible cause, but some preferring less serious explanations, such as the air-conditioner was leaking.
+Only one participant in the group condition reported the smoke within the first four minutes, and by the end of the experiment, no one from five of eight groups had reported the smoke at all.
+In the groups that did not report the smoke, interpretations of its cause and the likelihood that it was genuinely threatening was also less serious, with no one suggesting fire as a possible cause, but some preferring less serious explanations, such as that the air-conditioner was leaking.

 Similarly, interpretations of the context played an important role in people's reactions to a man and woman fighting in the street.
 When the woman yelled, "Get away from me; I don't know you," bystanders intervened 65 percent of the time, but only 19 percent of the time when the woman yelled, "Get away from me; I don't know why I ever married you."

 General bystander effect research was mainly conducted in the context of non-dangerous, non-violent emergencies.
-A study (2006) tested bystander effect in emergency situations to see if they would get the same results from other studies testing non-emergencies.
+A study (2006) tested the bystander effect in emergency situations to see if they would get the same results as other studies testing non-emergencies.
 In situations with low potential danger, significantly more help was given when the person was alone than when they were around another person.
-However, in situations with high potential danger, participants confronted with an emergency alone or in the presence of another person were similarly likely to help the victim.
+However, in situations with great potential danger, participants confronted with an emergency alone or in the presence of another person were similarly likely to help the victim.
 This suggests that in situations of greater seriousness, it is more likely that people will interpret the situation as one in which help is needed and will be more likely to intervene.